Is a MERV 10 Filter Too High for Your Needs?

-When it comes to air filters, the MERV rating system is used to measure the efficiency of the filter.
-A higher MERV rating means that the filter can capture more particles, but it also means that the filter is thicker and your HVAC system will have to work harder to circulate air throughout the house.
-So, is a MERV 10 filter too high for your needs?Generally, a filter with a higher MERV rating will reduce airflow.
+When it comes to air filters, the MERV rating is an important factor to consider.
+The MERV rating is a scale from 1 to 16 that describes the minimum efficiency of the air cleaner.
+A higher MERV rating means more particles will be removed from the air, but is a MERV 10 too high for your needs?
+Generally, a filter with a higher MERV rating will reduce airflow.
 However, there are many other factors at play, such as the size of the filter and the type of fan motor in your HVAC system.

 Raymond Zephyr